waynetee/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous PropertyWhiz home folder.
+**A**: Simply install the app in the other computer and overwrite the empty data file it creates with the data file located at your previous PropertyWhiz home folder.

 ## Glossary

 Word | Meaning
 -----|------------------
-Command Line Interface (CLI) | Text based user interface.
+Command Line Interface (CLI) | Text based user interface Graphical User Interface (GUI) | User interface that allows users to interact via mouse and graphics Alphanumeric | Containing letters and numbers only
-Graphical User Interface (GUI) | User interface that allows users to interact via mouse and graphics. alphanumeric | Containing letters and numbers
+CSV file | Comma-separated values file, a file format Microsoft Excel can export to